Unity-Technologies/com.unity.services.samples.matchplay/README.md

 ![Matchmaker Pool](~Documentation/Images/Matchmaker_2.PNG "Matchmaker Pool")

+5. After creating a pool, you can create another queue named 'competitive-queue' and redo steps 2-4 in order to allow players to choose between the two queue types on the lobby screen.

 #### Match Rules

 The match rules are the filters that we use in the sample to match the players by their preferences.
 Within the pools and queues, every player’s settings are evaluated against every other player.